There Are Plenty of Reasons to Start Composting!

 How to Make the Compost Bin

-Making a compost bin for under $20 isn’t hard.
-Once you’ve gathered your supplies, it’s just seven easy steps to DIY composting.
+Making a compost bin for under $20 is simple.
+Once you’ve gathered your supplies, it’s just seven easy steps to begin DIY composting.

 - Get your plastic bins.
-Head over to your local Wal*Mart or Home Depot and buy two large plastic storage containers, at least 24 inches tall or higher.
-On sale, you can likely find these for only a few bucks.
+Head over to your local department store or home improvement center and buy two large plastic storage containers, at least 24 inches tall or higher.
+You can likely find these for only a few bucks, especially if they’re on sale.
 Make sure the containers come with tight-sealing lids, as keeping your bin closed will allow the compost to retain moisture and protect it against the outdoor elements.

 - Place one bin inside of the other.
 Place the container with the base holes inside of the other.
 The bin should lock into the lip of the other, suspending it slightly higher.
 This creates a gap inside, so any excess moisture will be able to drip into the second bin, helping to ensure your compost doesn’t oversaturate or leak stinky juice all over!
 The holes allow for airflow and oxygen to break down the matter.